 Mixed Messaging

-On an Island where brunch is a cultural institution and coolers filled with alcoholic beverages are a boat day fixture, alcohol is regularly shown to be synonymous with fun, which can be a confusing message for children.
-Moreover, studies suggest the positive portrayal of alcohol in the media (social media, TV, radio, print) can sway children into early use.
+On an island where brunch is a cultural institution and coolers filled with alcoholic beverages are a boat day fixture, alcohol is regularly shown to be synonymous with fun, which can be a confusing message for children.
+Moreover, studies suggest the positive portrayal of alcohol in the media (social media, TV, film) can sway children into early use.

 Coping Mechanism

-According to The National Centre on Addiction and Substance Abuse (CASA), highly-stressed teens are twice as likely to smoke, drink, and use illegal drugs.
-Mounting achievement pressure paired with a seesaw of hormones and emotions may lead teens to believe the easiest way to cope is by numbing their feelings with substances.
+According to The National Centre on Addiction and Substance Abuse (CASA), highly stressed teens are twice as likely to smoke, drink and use illegal drugs.
+Mounting academic pressure paired with a seesaw of hormones and emotions may lead teens to believe the easiest way to cope is by numbing their feelings with substances.

 Natural Inclination to Push Boundaries